-Formerly, San Luis State Park, San Luis Sate Wildlife Area offers exceptional views of San Luis Lake, the Sand Dunes and Sangre de Cristo Mountains.
+Formerly, San Luis State Park, San Luis State Wildlife Area offers exceptional views of San Luis Lake, the Sand Dunes, and the Sangre de Cristo Mountains.
 If camping around the area, San Luis offers modern campgrounds, which are generally less crowded than at nearby Great Sand Dunes.

-The main attraction is camping and the lake, which has attracted visitors since the 1920s.
-San Luis Lake is usually open for motor boating, but low water levels this year has closed it to motor boats.
-Nearby Zepata Falls has a primitive campground and 1/2 mile hike to a waterfall.
+Located just around the corner from the Great Dunes, near Alamosa, San Luis State Park is a visual gem.
+The main attraction is camping and motorboating at the lake, which has attracted visitors since the 1920s.
+Nearby, the Zepata Falls has a primitive campground, which is about a 1/2 mile hike to a waterfall.

 Activities at San Luis Lakes State Wildlife Area

-Boating: Motor boating, personal watercraft, sailing, water skiing and windsurfing are popular when the lake is at normal water levels.
-Currently, the lake is closed to motor boats due to low water levels.
-890 surface acre lake.
+Boating: Motorboating, personal watercraft, sailing, water skiing, and windsurfing are popular when the 890 surface acre lake is at normal water levels.
 The lake is open to hand-launched boats.

-Camping: Yes; 51 sites with electrical hook-up, sheltered tables, fire grills, nearby water hydrants and a dump station. $20/night
+Camping: There are 51 walk-in sites with electrical hook-up, sheltered tables, fire grills, nearby water hydrants, and a dump station.

-Fishing: Open year round for trout fishing, water levels permitting.
-Sometimes the lake dries out.
+Fishing: Open year-round for trout fishing, water levels permitting as it sometimes dries out.

 Water Skiing: Permitted if water conditions exist.